danielballan/personal-blog/content/posts/2008-08-12-the-horn-of-jericho-an-acoustical-cannon.md

 date: 2008-08-12
 title: 'The Horn of Jericho: An Acoustical Cannon'
 comments: true
-summary: A demonstration of sound wave physics using Building a unique thermoacoustic device using toaster wire, a catalytic converter, and a giant glass pipe
+summary: A demonstration of sound wave physics by building a unique thermoacoustic device using toaster wire, a catalytic converter, and a giant glass pipe

 image: 100_4067.jpg